tylermercer/personal-website/src/content/posts/software/-partytown-cloudflare-analytics.md

 };
 ```

-In your site's `head`, add the following.
+In your site’s `head`, add the following.
 Make sure it is placed before any third-party script tags.

 ```html
 <script>